 In addition to dates of birth and death, details of family relationships, occupations, employers, war service, public service, overseas records, and place names can often be found.
 Sometimes a deceased person may return to their place of birth to be buried giving clues for further research.

-Records have been compiled by the Society for both Somerset and Dorset, donated by individuals and exchanged with other Societies over many years.
+Records have been compiled by the Society for most of Somerset and Dorset, donated by individuals and exchanged with other Societies over many years.

 The Society’s normal research fees apply, see here.